antoine-morisseau/docker-gitlab-ci-multi-runner-rbenv/README.md

 ## More information

-* Read about [gitlab-ci-multi-runner](https://gitlab.com/gitlab-org/gitlab-ci-multi-runner/) to learn how integration works with GitLab CI.
+* Read about [gitlab-runner](https://docs.gitlab.com/runner/) to learn how integration works with GitLab CI.
 * This image is using [rbenv](https://github.com/rbenv/rbenv) to maintain multilpe ruby versions.
 You can find other way how you can control ruby version, like instead of `RBENV_VERSION` you can use `.ruby-version` file.
 * This image is using [ruby-build](https://github.com/rbenv/ruby-build) to build ruby versions.
-* This image is based on [docker-gitlab-ci-multi-runner](https://github.com/sameersbn/docker-gitlab-ci-multi-runner), which handles registration and startup.
+* all the command about `gitlab-runner register` are available [here](gitlab-runner-register-commands.md)